Mayank-Prakash-Sharma18/luxurious-lifestyle/content/english/about-us/_index.md

 ## What is our main mission?

-We want to create awareness about pet care and sensitize people to treat animals more humanely.
+New technology and changing work and family lifestyles have allowed many people to explore and experience unhackneyed travel and recreation tools - basically the toys of big boys.

-Our aim is to open a country-wide NGO that can take care of animals, e.g. stray dogs and cats etc. and streamline all the services required for that purpose.
+This website is dedicated to those free and adventurous souls that prefer to live out of the box, and tread the adventurous off-beat path!

 Regards